vector-of-bool/bpt/docs/guide/packages.rst

 A package is defined by some *package root*, and contains some number of *libraries*.
 In order for a package to be exported by ``dds`` it must have a ``package.dds`` file at its package root.

+The primary distribution format of packages that is used by ``dds`` is the *source distribution*.
+Refer to the page :doc:`source-dists`.

+Packages are identified by a name/version pair, joined together by an ``@`` symbol.
+The version of a package must be a semantic version string.
+Together, the ``name@version`` string forms the *package ID*, and it must be unique within a repository or package catalog.